Flag of Zimbabwe

 The national flag of Zimbabwe consists of seven even horizontal stripes of green, gold, red and black with a white triangle containing a red five-pointed star with a Zimbabwe Bird.
 The present design was adopted on 18 April 1980.

 The soapstone bird featured on the flag represents a statuette of a bird found at the ruins of Great Zimbabwe.
 The bird, first used in 1924 on the Southern Rhodesian coat of arms, symbolises the history of Zimbabwe; the red star beneath it officially stands for the nation's aspirations but is commonly thought to symbolise communism and socialism, and the revolutionary struggle for freedom and peace.
-The design is based on the flag of Zimbabwe's ruling party, the Zimbabwe African National Union – Patriotic Front.
+The design is based on the flag of Zimbabwe's ruling party, the Zimbabwe African National Union – Patriotic Front (ZANU–PF).

 History

 The first official use of the Zimbabwe Bird was on the Southern Rhodesian coat of arms, adopted in 1924.